DTrejo/dtrejo.github.io/home-search.md

 # ${this.title}

 Here are some tips on home searching that I picked up during my recent search.
-Much of this advice is from my father, who has built hundreds of houses as a contractor and contractor in the Bay Area.
+Much of this advice is from my father, who has built hundreds of houses as a contractor and architect in the Bay Area.
 You can see two houses he designed and built for himself at [TrejoDesign.com](https://trejodesign.com).

 ## Home searching